Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Conclusions

-While the 2-BHs inspiral has been largely investigated in literature \cite{Brugmann2004numerical, cao2008reinvestigation, campanelli2006last, tichy2006black, sperhake2015numerical, vaishnav2007matched, campanelli2006spinning, Tichy2009long, baker2006binary}, there is much less documentation about 3-BHs SITs \cite{Lousto2008foundations, galaviz2010numerical} and, at the present, there is no observational evidence.
+While the 2-BHs inspiral has been largely investigated in literature \cite{Brugmann2004numerical, cao2008reinvestigation, campanelli2006last, tichy2006black, sperhake2015numerical, vaishnav2007matched, campanelli2006spinning, Tichy2009long, baker2006binary}, there is much less documentation about 3-BHs EGIs \cite{Lousto2008foundations, galaviz2010numerical} and, at the present, there is no observational evidence.
 These results could be of interest for future observational campaigns, since we expect that, with modern technologies, one can achieve better signal-to-noise sensibility, investigating whether such spectacular events might sometimes occur in the Universe.
 In future works, we will inspect the statistical properties of the gravitational fields in such nonlinear regimes, by performing larger, higher-resolution, and longer numerical experiments.
+Last but not least, we will inspect the development of new AHs that might form around a pair or a triplet of black holes when they come closer than critical distances \cite{jaramillo2011study}.
+The loss of energy and momentum due to gravitational-wave emission and the lack of closed orbits even in the GR two-body problem could drastically enhance the differences between Newtonian and Einsteinian gravity.
+In this regard, post-Newtonian approximations might allow comparison with semi-analytic cases \cite{Valtonen1995Burrau}.